dgorbunov/dgorbunov/README.md

-## projects driven by curiosity
+## build curiously
-Driven by deep curiosities in fields like interactive media, audio, and embedded security, I build things at the intersection of hardware and software.
-With a background in both Electrical Engineering and Computer Science, I love designing and engineering systems from the ground up.
+The best projects are born from curious minds.
+Driven by deep curiosities across fields like interactive media, audio, and embedded security, I build things that feel magical.
+With a background in both Electrical Engineering and Computer Science, I am passionate about designing hardware and software from the ground up.
 All my projects are open-source and free to use without restriction.

-If you have a question about a project, feel free to send me an email: dgorbunov [at] stanford [dot] edu.
+If you have a question about a project, check out my [website](https://dgorbunov.com) or feel free to send me an [email](mailto:dgorbunov@stanford.edu).